How To Kick People off Your Netflix

 No. The company has yet to release two-factor authentication for secured login.
-This is another reason, as an account holder, you’ll need to follow the steps above to keep unwanted visitors from streaming your Netflix account.
+This is another reason you’ll need to follow the steps above to keep unwanted visitors from streaming your Netflix account.

 I signed out of all devices but someone is still streaming.
 Why?

 Netflix’s official word as of August 2020 is that it takes one hour before all devices will feel the effect of the logout.
 This is quite an improvement from the eight hours it used to take.